swanchain/go-computing-provider/README.md

-       AutoDeleteImage = false                        # Default false, automatically delete unused images ClearLogDuration = 24                          # The interval for automatically clearing the log, the unit is hours PortRange= ["40000-40050","40070"]             # Externally exposed port number for deploying ECP image tasks
+       AutoDeleteImage = false                        # Default false, automatically delete unused images ClearLogDuration = 24                          # The interval for automatically clearing the log, the unit is hours PortRange= ["40000-40050","40070"]             # Externally exposed port number for deploying ECP image tasks GPUUsagePercentage = 0.5                       # When the GPU utilization reaches this value, no further tasks will be performed.

        [UBI]
        UbiEnginePk = "0xB5aeb540B4895cd024c1625E146684940A849ED9"              # UBI Engine's public key, CP only accept the task from this UBI engine